 - Start by washing and preparing your vegetables

 - Prepare tomatoes by cutting off lids and scooping out the insides.
-Blend the tomato you have scooped out, measure, and set aside.
-Add enough crushed tomatoes to make 1 1/2 cups.
+Remove as many as the seeds as possible, and blend the tomato pulp you have scooped out, measure, and set aside.
+Add enough tomato sauce, if necessary, to make 1 1/2 cups.

-- Combine the parsley, garlic, green onions, dill, shredded and chopped zucchini and eggplant, crushed tomatoes, rice, salt and pepper in a bowl.
+- Combine the parsley, garlic, green onions, dill, paprika, shredded and chopped zucchini/carrots, tomato sauce, rice, salt and pepper in a bowl.
 Stir well to combine, add to the pot with onions and cook until just heated through.
 Remove from heat and set aside.

 - Begin stuffing vegetables with filling.
-Be careful not to pack the filling in to tightly and ensure that there is some liquid from the filling added to each vegetable stuffed.
+Be careful not to pack the filling in too tightly or to the top, and ensure that there is some liquid from the filling added to each vegetable stuffed.
 When stuffing tomatoes, add 1/2 teaspoon white sugar to the bottom of each tomato shell before stuffing it.
-According to our folks, this is essential when the tomatoes are not fresh from the garden.
+According to our folks, this is essential, especially, when the tomatoes are not fresh from the garden.

 - Once the vegetables are stuffed, top them with their lids and stoppers.
 Place vegetables in a roasting pan.
 If you find that you have extra space between vegetables, fill it with potatoes that you have peeled and cut into thick chunks.

-- Cover with tin foil and bake in a 375 degree oven for about one hour.
-Remove foil and continue to bake for another hour or until rice is cooked.
-If you find that the liquid in your pan has evaporated during the cooking process, add some more water.
+- Bake in a 375 degree oven for about two hours.
+If you find that the liquid in your pan has evaporated during the cooking process, add some water.